RonRademaker/fig-standards/accepted/PSR-2-coding-style-guide.md

 In the argument list, there MUST NOT be a space before each comma, and there MUST be one space after each comma.

-Method arguments with default values MUST go at the end of the argument list.
+Method arguments with default values SHOULD go at the end of the argument list.

 ```php